mengwangoxf/mengwangoxf.github.io/index.md

 ## News

+Jun, 2024
+: [*Formalizing, Mechanizing, and Verifying Class-based Refinement Types*](./Papers/ECOOP24.pdf) is accepted by ECOOP.

 Apr, 2024
 : Funding success!
 Two projects on translating legacy code to memory safe languages are funded by EPSRC IAA.